 “I’ll have to reserve judgment on that until I see the tape,” said Kirby Smart.
 “I don’t know everything, how every guy played.
 I know Nolan (Smith) made a couple of plays on the perimeter.
 We lost contain a couple of times with Walter (Grant) and Jermaine Johnson.
 They’ve got to do a little better job there.
 Those guys are really working hard.
 We’ve got some really good athletes in that group.
 I’ve been really pleased with the work ethic from that group thus far.”

-Lance got a good luck at the running backs during warmups and drills as well as the quarterbacks.
+Lance got a good look at the running backs during warmups and drills as well as the quarterbacks.
 He was also fortunate enough to catch a play as we were walking out at the start of the 7-on-7’s.

 “Coach Dell McGee had the running backs in the South Endzone working on their bubble routes.
 Junior tailback D’andre Swift (7) was first in the rotation while and redshirt freshman Zamir White (3) was fifth.
 White looked healthy, and from what I saw, he caught all of the passes thrown his way.
 Junior Prather Hudson (24) and walk-on freshman Sevaugn Clark (20) then stepped off to the side to on out routes by themselves.”